mozilla-l10n/documentation/products/firefox_android/adding_singlelocale.md

 Check the [Set up searchplugins](../searchplugins/setup_searchplugins.md) document for detailed instructions on how to set up searchplugins for new locales.

-## Creating a patch for all-locales
+## Creating a patch for build configuration

 First of all make sure that your environment is [correctly set up](../../tools/mercurial/setting_mercurial_environment.md), and update your local mozilla-unified clone: